jrjackx/my_kilo/README.md

 # my_kilo
 DIY text editor, made entirely in a single C file from-scratch.
-I am following along with this tutorial: https://viewsourcecode.org/snaptoken/kilo/
+I am following along with this tutorial: https://viewsourcecode.org/snaptoken/kilo/ The project is still very much WIP, doesn't do much currently.

 My intention is to learn about raw terminal input, so that I may implement a cleaner Terminal User Interface into my pre-existing meal tracker program while only relying on libc. (not using ncurses, termbox, etc.)